Serbia national American football team

-The Serbian National American Football Team is the official American football senior national team of Serbia.
-They are organized by the Srpska asocijacija američkog fudbala (SAAF).
+The Serbian national American football team is the official men's American football senior national team of Serbia.
+They are organized by the Serbian Association of American Football (SAAF).
 They get their players from teams of the Central European Football League.

 European Championships

 Serbia competed in European Championship B division along with Czech Republic, Great Britain and Italy.
 In 2012, Serbia won the European Championship C Division after beating Switzerland in the final and advanced to the B division.
-In 2013, Serbia won 5th place in the European Championship B division after beating Spain 30–0.
+In 2013, Serbia won the 5th place in the European Championship B division after beating Spain 30–0.

-In 2015, Serbia played in the European Championship of American football, which France won in 2018.
+In 2015, Serbia played in the qualifications for 2018 European Championship of American football.
 In the first round, Serbia won against Hungary 56-0 and qualified for the second round tournament in Italy.
-In the semifinals, Serbia recorded a win over Switzerland 17-0 but lost in the final match against the host Italy 14–17.
+In the semifinals, Serbia recorded a win over Switzerland 17–0 but lost in the final match against the host Italy 14–17.

 In 2019, IFAF created a new biyearly cycle.
 Serbia was placed in Group A - Division A with France and the Czech Republic.
-On October 27th Serbia defeated Czech Republic 16–00 at home in the city of Pozarevac.
-On November 9th against European champions France in Lille Serbia played a great game but eventually lost 7–13 and missed a chance to qualify for the final tournament.
+On October 27 Serbia defeated Czech Republic 16–00 at home in the city of Pozarevac.
+On November 9, against European champions France in Lille, Serbia lost 7–13 and missed a chance to qualify for the final tournament.

-In 2020, Serbia was scheduled to play against Austria and, depending on results, another game against either Great Britain or Denmark.
-However, due to the outbreak of virus Covid-19 these matches are in doubt and could be rescheduled.
+In 2020, Serbia was scheduled to play against Austria and, depending on results, another game against either Great Britain or Denmark, but due to the COVID-19 pandemic these matches were canceled.